-EU assesses impact China’s rollback of COVID measures
+EU doesn’t follow Italy with COVID checks on China arrivals

 Japan will require a negative COVID-19 test upon arrival for travelers from China, and Malaysia announced new tracking and surveillance measures.
 India, South Korea and Taiwan are requiring virus tests for visitors from China.

-Colleen Barry contributed from Milan, Geir Moulson from Berlin
+Colleen Barry in Milan and Geir Moulson in Berlin contributed reporting.